Topics

 WHAT'S THE IMPACT

-The estimates are based on what the CBO called an "illustrative policy," which would extend Medicare coverage to AOMs starting January 1, 2026, and authorize AOM coverage beneficiaries who are obese or simply classified as overweight.
+The estimates are based on what the CBO called an "illustrative policy," which would extend Medicare coverage to AOMs starting Jan.
+1, 2026, and authorize AOM coverage to beneficiaries who are obese or simply classified as overweight.

 More than 12.5 million Medicare beneficiaries would newly qualify for AOMs in 2026 under the illustrative policy; 0.3 million, or 2% of the newly eligible population, would use an AOM in 2026.